“Can’t you see I’m in a rush?” The customer snarls at me.

 A beautiful cup should never be threatened with sugar.
 Credit: @coffeealchymists

 Yet we know it’s all a matter of education.
-If we keep persisting – slowly, kindly – then people will begin be learn.
+If we keep persisting – slowly, kindly – then people will learn.

 And it’s true; it has happened.
 Seeing people go from three sugars to none, albeit gradually, has been a victory for us.